Evaluating Newtonian Mechanics in Video Generative Models with Real Physical Systems: Physics-informed evaluation metrics

 \subsection{Physical Invariance score}

-To calculate a more fine-grained Physical Invariance score, we accompany each of our experiments with a list of physical invariances, i.e. values that we can derive from trajectories that stay constant in time.
-For the physical model to work, we make a series of reasonable assumptions about the setting and test them on the real-world trajectories.
-As invariances vary for different experiments, we present here one case study for the falling ball experiments, while describing all the other settings in App.~\ref{app:physical_inv}.
-We list in Table \ref{tab:conserved_quantities} all theoretically conserved values per experimental scenario.\looseness=-1
+To calculate a more fine-grained Physical Invariance score, we accompany each of our experiments with a list of physical invariances, i.e. values that we can derive from real-world trajectories that stay constant in time.
+As invariances vary per experiment, we present one case study for the falling ball experiments, and we include all other case studies in \app{app:physical_inv} and \Tab{tab:conserved_quantities}. \looseness=-1